zeppombal/schelling/README.md

 # crc-proj
-CRC Project (Generalized Schelling Model of Segregation)
+Generalized Schelling Model of Segregation

 ### Repository structure
   - main.py: file to use when running simulations.